 Selling a PRC house to a cash buyer

 In most cases, converting a concrete construction house to standard construction is only undertaken if the owner wants to continue to live at the property.
 The majority of sales for concrete construction properties are made to cash buyers.
-Selling a house to a cash buyer is quick because there are no mortgage lender involved, although you should expect to sell at a discount of at least 10% when selling to a cash buyer, regardless of the property’s type of construction.
+Selling a house to a cash buyer is quick because there is no mortgage lender involved, although you should expect to sell at a discount of at least 10% when selling to a cash buyer, regardless of the property's type of construction.

 Selling a concrete construction house at auction